risingwavelabs/risingwave-docs/.github/pull_request_template.md

 [ What's changed? ]

 - **Preview**:
-[ Paste the preview link to the edited page here. ]
+[ Paste the preview link to the edited page here.
+Edit this item after you submit the PR and the preview is ready. ]

 - **Related code PR**:
 [ Provide the link to the code PR here.
-For example, https://github.com/risingwavelabs/risingwave/pull/4085.
 Delete this part if there's no code PR related. ]

 - **Related doc issue**:
 Resolves [ Provide the link to the doc issue here. ]